foundling/tutorials/javascript/canjs/hello/README.md

 #### Things to note about StealJS paths

-+ Even if you installed a node module and it's in the `node_modules` directory, you will still get an error from `steal` if it's not listed in your `package.json` file as well.
++ We use `npm install can --save` because even if you installed `can` and it's in the `node_modules` directory, you will still get an error from `steal` if it's not listed in your `package.json` file as well.
 This is because StealJS uses this file to specifically resolve dependencies in your `node_modules` directory.
-This is why it's important to run `npm init` before you start installing anything, so that those dependencies are included and steal knows about them.
+This is why it's important to run `npm init` before you start installing anything, and to use the `--save` and `--save-dev` flags to track those dependencies for `steal`.
-+ Node modules are specified by name, not as file paths
++ Node modules are specified by name, not as file paths.
-+ Paths that start with './' are relative to the directory of the file you're working in
++ Paths that start with './' are relative to the directory of the file you're working in.
 + Paths that do not start with './' are relative to the directory containing your application's `package.json` file
-+ non-JavaScript files should be suffixed with a '!'
++ non-JavaScript files should be suffixed with a '!'.
 + Stache files require a namespace in the steal callback in order to be used, but less/css files take effect whether you give them a namespace or not (and, in fact, you can't access the less/css file's contents this way).